 The soldiers liked the old man’s wine.
 He made it himself and it was really good.

 ‘There is no more,’ said the old woman.
 ‘There were three bottles yesterday evening.
 He brought them for you,’ she said and pointed at her husband.
-‘But when you did not come, he drank them all.
+‘But when you did not come, he opened the bottles and drank them all.
 He drank all three bottles by himself.’

 ‘There is no more wine!’ the old man repeated surprised.
 I thought we had more bottles!’